 These classes have a career preparation focus, and, through discovering their strengths, our students are able to match their strengths to a “good fit” career path, all while staying the amazing unique individuals that they are!

-Also, the Neurodiversity Navigators program is not part of the Disability Resource Center and our students do not need to provide us with documentation of disability: rather, it is an educational program of the R.I.S.E.
-Learning Institute and Center for Career Connections.
-In this way, we can offer our students a broad array of services and support them in making personal choices regarding connecting with Disability services, just as they do all college services.
+The Neurodiversity Navigators program is an educational program of the R.I.S.E.
+Learning Institute and Center for Career Connections and is separate from the Disability Resource Center.
+We do not require documentation of disability.
+We work with students to determine which of the broad array of services available at Bellevue College work best for them, and support them in making personal choices regarding connecting with Disability services, just as they do all college services.

 Our students have found that by embracing their strengths, and learning to love what’s unique about themselves, they can achieve more than they may have imagined.